ProjectRecommend/docs/design-docs/Pranshu/developmentTraceabilityMatrix.md

 ### Development Traceability Matrix

-The requirement ids are same as the functional requirements.
+The requirement ids go hand in hand with functional requirements.

 ---